Nauja/ue4-richtextblocktooltip-sample/README.md

 ## Use this custom decorator in Blueprint

-The next step is to subclass **USampleRichTextBlockTooltipDecorator** as a Blueprint so we can customize it and assign it in UMG.
+The next step is to subclass **USampleRichTextBlockTooltipDecorator** as a Blueprint so we can customize it and assign it in Blueprint.

 ## License